Trudhesa is a prescription medicine used for the acute treatment of migraine with or without aura in adults.

 Tell your HCP about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Your HCP will decide if you can take Trudhesa with your other medicines.

-*If you have commercial medical insurance, your first prescription is guaranteed for a $10 per prescription.
+*If you have commercial medical insurance, your first prescription is guaranteed for $0 per prescription.

 Do not use Trudhesa if you are pregnant, nursing, or plan to become pregnant.